+1.1.2.
 Encoding extrinsic variation

 Each network simulated a child raised in a given family, and families were assumed to vary in the richness of the language used.
 The language input was assumed to vary to some extent according to SES (Hart & Risley, 1995).
 A training set was created for the past-tense information available in each family environment.
 SES was implemented through generating a family quotient for each simulated child.
 The family quotient was a number between 0 and 100%.
 This value was used as a probability determining whether each verb in the full training set would be included in the family's vocabulary.
 The family training set was then fixed throughout development.
 Performance was always assessed against the full training set (analogous to a standardised test of past-tense formation applied to all children).
 The family quotient manipulation corresponded to a reduction in type frequency for both regular and irregular verbs.
-Based on the findings of Thomas, Forrester, and Ronald (2013) on the appropriate range of intrinsic versus extrinsic variation to capture data on past tense acquisition, family quotients were sampled from a uniform distribution from 60% to 100%, producing learning environments of reasonably high quality.
+Based on the findings of Thomas et al. (2013) on the appropriate range of intrinsic versus extrinsic variation to capture data on past tense acquisition, family quotients were sampled from a uniform distribution from 60% to 100%, producing learning environments of reasonably high quality.
 This corresponds to the assumption that there is a minimum amount of linguistic information typically available to a child.
+In the analyses, a family quotient value of 80% was used to split simulated individuals into high (> 80%) and low (< 80%) SES groups.

+1.1.3.
 Encoding intrinsic variation

 Artificial neural networks contain a range of parameters that increase or decrease their ability to learn a given training set.
 Parameters such as learning rate, momentum, and number of hidden units feature in most published simulations.
 In models of normal/average development, parameters are optimised to achieve best learning (usually in the presence of the full training set).
 In the current model, a number of parameters were simultaneously varied across individual networks, with learning ability determined by their cumulative effect.
-Thomas, Forrester and Ronald (2016) showed how these parameters could be encoded in an artificial genome under a polygenic coding scheme, and Thomas (2016) showed how twin study designs could be simulated by creating networks whose artificial genomes were identical (for identical twins) or shared 50% of genes on average (for fraternal twins).
-Importantly, the population distribution in learning ability was simulated by the accumulation of many small influences from difference neurocomputational parameters, themselves influenced by multiple genes.
-Individual gene-behaviour correlations were therefore of very small effect (Thomas, Forrester & Ronald, 2016).
+Thomas, Forrester, and Ronald (2016) showed how these parameters could be encoded in an artificial genome under a polygenic coding scheme, and Thomas (2016) showed how twin study designs could be simulated by creating networks whose artificial genomes were identical (for identical twins) or shared 50% of genes on average (for fraternal twins).
+Importantly, the population distribution in learning ability was simulated by the accumulation of many small influences from different neurocomputational parameters, themselves influenced by multiple genes.
+Individual gene-behaviour correlations were therefore of very small effect (Thomas, Forrester, & Ronald, 2016).

-Variations occurred over fourteen neurocomputational parameters, allowing for over 2000 billion unique individuals.
+Variations occurred over sixteen neurocomputational parameters, allowing for over 2000 billion unique individuals.
 The parameters were as follows: Network construction: Architecture, number of hidden units, range for initial connection weight randomisation, and sparseness of initial connectivity between layers.
 Network activation: unit threshold function, processing noise, and response accuracy threshold.
 Network adaptation: backpropagation error metric used in the learning algorithm, learning rate, and momentum.
 As well as an overall learning rate, there were separate parameters modifying the learning rate between the semantic input units and the hidden units, and the phonological input units and the hidden units, potentially altering the relative balance of these sources of information during learning, and therefore allowing more lexical or phonological strategies to past-tense acquisition.
 Network maintenance: weight decay, pruning onset, pruning probability, and pruning threshold.1